Manga With Disabled People

 Full Metal Alchemist

-A super-popular action adventure manga/anime about Edward Eldric, an action-hero alchemist who happens to be an amputee missing an arm and a leg.
-He uses advanced prosthetics so people tend to forget he’s an amputee, but there are many instances where his prosthetics break mid-battle and he is left helpless on the floor.
+Edward uses advanced prosthetics when he fights, so people tends to forget he’s disabled, but there are many instances where his prosthetics break mid-battle and he is left helpless on the floor.
 Despite being one of the most powerful alchemists around, the only thing Edward can’t transmute is his arm/leg back.

 The Ranking of Kings